 Put the stereotype of “bad Asian drivers” to rest — it’s simply untrue.

-Sure, you may have seen one or two going haywire on the road, but Asian drivers generally happen to be good.
+Sure, you may have seen one or two going haywire on the road, but Asian drivers generally happen to be good because they abide by the california state car seat law, with or without knowledge.
 In fact, they are better behind the steering wheel than other races, taking actuarial data into account.

 Apparently, the demographic’s fatality rate is at least three times lower than any other ethnic group — that’s about four deaths for every 100,000 people.